 1) Personal Assistance Services – help with Activities of Daily Living (ADL), such as bathing, grooming, mobility, and eating, as well as the Instrumental Activities of Daily Living (IADL), such as housekeeping, cooking, meal planning and preparation, shopping for groceries and other essentials, and assistance with transportation.
 ADL assistance can be received either in one’s home or in an adult day health facility.

 2) Goods and Supplies – to increase the elder’s independence.
 Examples include home delivered meals, assistive technology / durable medical equipment, personal emergency response services, remote monitoring equipment and adaptive lighting.

 3) Home and Vehicle Modifications – alterations to one’s home or car to accommodate for a disability, such as the addition of wheelchair ramps and lifts or grab bars.

 4) Health Maintenance Support – medical, dental, audiology, vision care, physical therapy, massage, and alternative therapies, such as acupuncture.

 5) Educational Supports – skill development training for the participant, as well as caregiving training, such as diabetes self management.

 Residents of King and Pierce Counties, including, but not limited to, the cities of Seattle, Redmond, Bellevue, Tacoma, Puyallup, Sammamish, Westlake, Kent, Lakewood, DuPont, University Place, and Auburn, who believe that they meet the eligibility rules, should call the Home and Community Services eligibility line for their county.

 Pierce: 800-442-5129 / 253-476-7200

 One can learn more about the New Freedom Medicaid Waiver program here.
-Also, families may contact their local Area Agency on Aging for further direction on the application process and to help address questions about the program.
-Waiting lists may exist for services and the application process can take between 30 and 60 days.
+Also, families may contact their local Area Agency on Aging for further direction on the application process and to address questions about the program.
+Waiting lists may exist for services.
+The application process can take between 30 and 60 days.